-Some people choose to pursue certification in biblical counselling through ACBC.
-Certification is completed in stages.
-Phase one includes completing a training course, observing counselling sessions, and completing required reading in theology and biblical counselling.
-Phase two requires that students pass ACBC’s theology and counselling exams and provide an application with references and a recommendation from the church.
-The final phase involves completing the recommended number of hours of supervised counselling with an ACBC fellow.
+Some people choose to pursue certification in biblical counselling with either ABC or ACBC.
+Certification is completed in stages, which includes a training course, observing counselling sessions and completing required reading in theology and gospel centred counselling.
+There are theology and counselling exams and supervised counselling hours also required to complete certification.

 Becoming a Biblical Soul Care Counsellor

 An approved counsellor is an uncommon leader who has godly character, genuine commitment, and growing competence with the ability to influence, equip, and care for others.
-Those who desire to become formal Biblical Soul Care counsellors should pursue training by attending UL 101, 201, 301 and 501 or obtaining certification through the ACBC.
-Once training and supervised counselling is complete, staff and elders will make a decision on whether counsellors are approved or more training is required.
+Once approved training and supervised counselling is complete, staff and elders will make a decision on whether counsellors are approved or more training is required.

-Occasionally we put together groups of people who would like to attend various biblical counselling training conferences and seminars in Canada and the United States.
-In the past we have attended Harvest Oakville, Faith Biblical Counselling Center in Lafayette, Indiana and the Association of Certified Biblical Counselors annual conference.
-These provide excellent opportunities to learn from leaders and authors in the biblical counselling movement.
-Information on these training opportunities is listed under our listing of Upcoming Events.
+Occasionally we put together groups of people who would like to attend various training conferences and seminars in Canada and the United States.
+These provide excellent opportunities to learn from leaders and authors in the gospel centred counselling.

 Everyone at Harvest Bible Chapel does Biblical Soul Care whenever they are compassionately walking alongside someone who needs encouragement or support.
 It’s uncommon community in action.
-This often starts at the small group level.
-However, sometimes the need is too great or the situation too critical and it moves up to formal counselling.
+This often starts at the small group, study group or Hope Group level.
+However, sometimes the situation requires more intensive care and some one-on-one counselling conversations.
 Here are some other ways you can get involved:

-Steps mentors walk with the participant, meeting with them weekly, and walking them through the steps of assessment, repentance, and replanting.
-It will require weekly meetings of about one hour, and a three hour commitment in weeks five, six, and seven, a two hour commitment in week eight and regular one hour meetings in weeks nine through twelve.
+Hope Group mentors walk with the participant, meeting with them weekly.
 The mentors help develop an after-care plan for participants.
 They do not necessarily attend weekly meetings.
 Mentors will receive a mentor guide.

-Advocates commit to attending counselling sessions with a counsellee.
+Advocates commit to attending counselling sessions with a counselee, when appropriate and at the counselee’s request.
 They are mature Christians who love God, believe in the sufficiency of Scripture (2 Pet.
-1:3) and will regularly pray for the counsellee.
+1:3) and will regularly pray for the counselee.
 Advocates intentionally, lovingly walk alongside hurting people with much grace and encouragement, but are also willing to speak the truth in love and hold them accountable.
 They also help provide long term support after formal counselling is finished.
-Advocates are often friends of the counsellee or in their small group, but sometimes we will match counsellees who are newer to Harvest with an advocate.
-All advocates will be provided with a brief orientation meeting to outline our goals and expectations of advocates and answer any questions they have.
+Advocates are often friends of the counselee or in their small group.
+All advocates will be provided with a brief orientation meeting to outline the role of advocates and answer any questions they have.

 We need people who are willing to help with the little details and practical needs for running events and training.
 This includes: